HiltonRosenfeld/ai-as-an-api/README.md

 > **Note**: If the API cannot start and you see an error such as `urllib.error.HTTPError: HTTP Error 503: Service Unavailable` while connecting to the DB, most likely your Astra DB instance is currently hibernated.
 In that case, just open the CQL Console on the Astra UI to bring your DB back to operation.

-Quickly launch a couple of requests with curl on the bash console (the same requests already sent to the minimal API earlier) and check the output:
+Quickly launch a couple of requests with curl on the bash console (the same requests already sent to the minimal API earlier) and check the output (**`curl-shell` console**):

 <br />

-**Switch to the `curl-shell` console.**

 **Get basic API info**
 ```